Courtney Smith, CPA, CFE, CIA, MBA – City Auditor

-Carol Kelleher, CPA – Assistant City Auditor IV
+Mohammad Haroon, CPA, CIA – Assistant City Auditor IV

 Zeshaun conducts audits of operating systems and departmental processes to verify the existence of and their compliance with internal controls and governmental policies.
-His responsibilities include analyzing information and data, evaluating findings and formulating recommendations for improvements through audit reports.
+His responsibilities include analyzing information and data, evaluating findings, and formulating recommendations for improvements through audit reports.

-Zeshaun earned his BBA in Accounting from the University of Houston and has 9 years of audit experience, which includes governmental and private sector auditing, with analysis in the areas of accounting, information technology, procurement, human resources and operations.
-In his spare time, Zeshaun’s interests include reading in the fields of science, history, nutrition and theology.
+Zeshaun earned his BBA in Accounting from the University of Houston and has 9 years of audit experience, which includes governmental and private sector auditing, with analysis in the areas of accounting, information technology, procurement, human resources, and operations.
+In his spare time, Zeshaun’s interests include reading in the fields of science, history, nutrition, and theology.

-Dillon Marsh – Assistant City Audit III
+Dillon Marsh – Assistant City Auditor III

 Dillon conducts risk-based audits, documents complex operating systems and procedures, evaluates findings, and assists in the preparation of audit reports.